 - Explore the pages of a poetry collection from your own shelves, such as The Random House Book of Poetry for Children or Favorite Poems Old and New.

-- Search through the poetry section in your favorite literature anthology.
+- Search through the poetry section in your favorite literature anthology, such as The Book of Virtues for Young People.

 - Flip through a devotional book until you find a short, inspiring poem.